-In accordance with Government Auditing Standards, we have also issued our report dated May 16, 2019 on our consideration of the Sault Ste.
+In accordance with Government Auditing Standards, we have also issued our report dated February 21, 2020 on our consideration of the Sault Ste.
 Marie Bridge Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Sault Ste Marie Bridge Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Sault Ste.
 Marie Bridge Authority's internal control over financial reporting and compliance.

-Anderson, Tackman & Company, PLC Certified Public Accountants Kincheloe, Michigan anderson Jackman Co.
-PSC
+Anderson, Tackman & Company, PLC Certified Public Accountants Kincheloe, Michigan